Accelegator/accelegator/README.md

 In order to run, at minimum, ``<target>`` needs to be declared.
 This is also case sensitive.

+The visual of the LDA analysis represents all of the words that are related to each other.
+If they reach a certain level of relevance to each other they will appear in a group together.
+If the user hovers over the circle that is a topic, they will see every word that is in the relevant topic and the frequency of each word.
+The LDA also produces a textual output, it shows the actual values of how related the words are to the topic.
+The higher the number is the more related the words are.

 ### Legalities and Privacy

 See LegalitiesPrivacy_Accelegator.md file for information.